Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

      <img src="./media/CIEnvironment/pipelineNew4.png" alt="Register new pipeline step 4" height="430">

-  1. The previous action will open a new blade that asks you for the branch you stored the pipeline file in (e.g. `master`) and then asks for the relative path (from root of the repository) of the pipeline file.
+  1. The previous action will open a new blade that asks you for the branch you stored the pipeline file in (e.g., `master`) and then asks for the relative path (from root of the repository) of the pipeline file.

      <img src="./media/CIEnvironment/pipelineNew5.png" alt="Register new pipeline step 5" height="240">